Applying RealContext with tags

 - User-added tag (owner)

-Removing and deleting tags
+Remove and delete tags

 If a tag no longer accurately reflects the business context of an asset, you can remove it from that asset.
 To do so, click the x button next to the tag name.
 If the tag name is longer than one line, mouse over the ampersand below the name to expand it and then click the x button.
 Removing a tag is not the same as deleting it.